Life after spinal cord injury can require a lot of changes, but that doesn’t necessarily mean your quality of life will decline.

 How to Improve Quality of Life After Spinal Cord Injury

-A lot of spinal cord injury patients will experience depression or anxiety from comparing their lives before injury to their lives after injury.
+Making an active effort to think positivity can drastically affect your actions throughout the day.
+A lot of spinal cord injury patients experience depression or anxiety from comparing their lives before and after injury.

 2) Surround Yourself with Friends and Family

-A lot of spinal cord injury patients that report lower quality of life will attribute it to loneliness.
+A lot of spinal cord injury patients that report lower quality of life attribute it to loneliness.

-Just because your spinal cord injury has affected your mobility does not mean that you have to compromise your social life.
+Just because spinal cord injury has affected your mobility does not mean that you have to compromise your social life.

-Allowing the people you love to help you out when you’re most vulnerable will only strengthen your relationships.
+Your friends and family want to help you and see you recover.
+Allowing the people you love to help you out when you’re most vulnerable can develop better relationships.